dx-dtran/gpt2-vision/README.md

 Learn how to build a vision-language model

 GPT-2 Vision is a language model that has been augmented with CLIP to understand images.
 Given an image, it is able to generate text describing that image.
-It was written and trained from scratch in under 1000 lines of pure PyTorch
+The model is written from scratch in under 1000 lines of pure PyTorch

+The model works by feeding an image into CLIP, which generates visual embeddings that represent the meaning of the image in a language space.
+A multi-layer perceptron aligns these visual embeddings with GPT-2's specific language embedding space.
+GPT-2 uses these refined embeddings to produce a text description of the image

+CLIP and GPT-2 are initialized with OpenAI's pre-trained model weights.
+The multi-layer perceptron is trained from randomly initialized parameters using image-text pairs from the [COCO dataset](https://cocodataset.org/#home)

+## Samples

-## Background
+## Overview

 ### Language models